tonkku107/AudioTwitch/README.md

 # AudioTwitch
 AudioTwitch is a light Node.JS application that lets you stream twitch channels with audio only.
-This saves you badwidth, CPU and RAM.
+This saves you bandwidth, CPU and RAM.

 ## Features
 AudioTwitch has